telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/radialgauge.md

 ### scale.endAngle `Number`*(default: 210)*

  The end angle of the gauge.
-The gauge is rendered clockwise(0 degrees are the 180 degrees in the polar coordinat system)
+The gauge is rendered clockwise(0 degrees are the 180 degrees in the polar coordinate system)

 ### scale.labels `Object`